lanka97/Discord-OAuth-Flask/README.md

+# About application

+  - This application was developed as a academic project to demonstrate OAuth2 implementations.
+  - project use discord api as the OAuth Api.
+  - Application was developed using Python(Flask)
+  - For UI it uses HTML

 # Run the application

 - First open the terminal of application directory and run this command 'pip install -r requirements.txt'